Tropical storm Ana hits southeastern Africa | DW | 26.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Tropical storm Ana has caused widespread destruction and triggered flooding across southeast Africa.
-Casualties were reported in several countries including Mozambique, Malawi and Uganda.
+Fatalities were reported in several countries including Mozambique, Malawi and Uganda.

 The death toll from tropical storm Ana that hit Mozambique on Tuesday rose to at least eight people, the country's National Institute for Disaster Management (INGD) said on Wednesday.